ledongthuc/goterators/README.md

 ![goterators-Find](https://user-images.githubusercontent.com/1828895/147876363-245705c5-2aa8-4135-8d29-5cbaca173529.png)

- - Find function return first element and its index in the list that meets function condition.
-In case no element meet the condition function, return the error "Not Found".
+ - Find function returns the first element and its index in the list that meets the functional condition.
+If no element meet the condition function, return the error "Not Found".

 ```go
 matchedInt, index, err := Find(list, func(item int) bool {